-Whilst outside of the timeframe for this Statement of Assurance it was felt as this up to date information was available it should be incorporated.
 On the 26th September 2019 Central and Local Government released the Indices of Deprivation 2019.
-The picture across Merseyside is not positive, with the data suggesting that the area has become more deprived (when compared with other areas) than the previous 2015 Indices of Multiple Deprivation release.
+The picture across Merseyside is not positive, with evidence that the area has become more deprived when compared to the previous 2015 Indices of Multiple Deprivation release.